vacuumlabs/data-provider/README.md

  Default implementation expects a `Response` object (but simply returns `response` otherwise), and tries to parse the body as JSON object.
  * `loadingComponent` - component to display when DataProvider is fetching data
+ * `errorComponent` - component to display when DataProvider fails initial fetch or refetch
  * `fetchTimeout` - time in milliseconds after which a new fetch (user supplied `getData`) is called.
 Default is 30s
  * `maxTimeoutRetries` - max number of retries of the `getData` call after timeout.
 Default is 5